Empowering New Dog Parents with Personalized Guidance

 Customized Meal Plans

-Generate personalized meal plans and compare options based on cost, ease, and nutrition
+Generate personalized meal plans and make adjustments based on dietary needs

 USER RESEARCH